riwepo/fem-interactive-comments-section/README.md

 Storing a timestamp as a UTC string and parsing it back out again.

+I learned <p> is not allowed as a child of <button> because <p> is block display and <button> is inline display and block is not allowed as a child of inline.

 ### Continued development

 Just contunue to make more complex react.js apps and get better and faster at doing it.